pkornilov/prospetto-pizzeria/README.md

 # <img src="http://i.imgur.com/aDNRL6n.png" >
 **Prospetto Pizzeria** is a fictional small pizza restaurant, and this project is its conceptual website.
 The latter has a menu of pizzas and beverages that customers can add to cart.
-After shopping, the customers can review the cart, change quantities, remove items, etc. The cart page has a checkout button but it is not implemented yet as it is a task for other team members.
-The Prospetto Pizzeria website does not send any server requests, everything is done client-side (JavaScript, Web SQL) as it is only a concept.
+After shopping, customers can review their cart, change quantities, remove items, etc. The website does not send any server requests, everything is done client-side (JavaScript, Web SQL) as it is only a concept.

 Built with
 ---